THE BENEFITS OF BABYWEARING

 One of the most appreciated benefits of babywearing is that it frees a mother’s hands for day-to-day activities.
-With the baby tucked in a baby wrap, she will not have to stop what she is doing when the baby fusses or needs reassurance.
+With the baby tucked in a carrier, she will not have to stop what she is doing when the baby fusses or needs reassurance.
 A few words, a soothing touch, and the baby goes back to being contented.
 Leaving the house doesn’t require as much preparation either.
 A sling or baby wrap can be folded up and placed into a purse so that it is readily available for use.

 - Babywearing can help keep you strong

 It can be challenging for new mothers to find time to exercise, but if you carry your baby around with you most of the day while doing chores or running errands, you are not only improving your child’s cognitive development but also increasing your strength.
 Babywearing while walking is also an excellent way to help a tired but over-stimulated child fall asleep.

 While the main purpose of a woven baby wrap is to carry your baby, many of which can be used from birth to toddlerhood, a woven wrap can be used for many other things.
 Once your baby no longer needs to be carried, many babywearers turn their wraps into a scarf, a blanket and a number of imaginative uses.